Marvel Successfully Argued In Court That The X-Men Were Mutants In Order To What?

 Answer: Dodge Import Taxes

-In 2003 Marvel took to the courts in order to argue the assortment of people that make up the X-Men and the members of the X-Men universe were not in fact fully human but mutants.
-What motivated the comic book giant to lodge such an argument?
+In 1994, Marvel Comics subsidiary Toy Biz took to the courts in order to argue that the assortment of people that make up the X-Men and the members of the X-Men universe were not, in fact, fully human, but mutants.
+What motivated them to lodge such an argument?
 A bid to protect “mutant” as a trademark?
-A legal attempt at punishing copy-cat mutant-based comic book publishers?
+A legal attempt at punishing copy-cat mutant-based toy makers and comic book publishers?

-None of the above; their argument for the quintessential mutant-hood of the X-Men was none other than a bid to pay a lower tax on the importation of X-Men universe action figures manufactured in foreign factories.
-Under federal trade regulations imported human-like dolls are taxed at 12% but non-doll toys (including non-human figurines) are taxed at 6.8%.
-Marvel successfully argued that figures from the X-men, Spider-Man, and Fantastic Four comic series were mutated humans and, in doing so, locked in a lower tax rate and the comic characters status as non-humans.
+None of the above; their argument for the quintessential mutant-hood of the X-Men was none other than a bid to pay a lower tax rate on the importation of X-Men universe action figures manufactured in foreign factories.
+Under federal trade regulations (the Harmonized Tariff Schedule), imported human-like dolls were taxed at 12 percent, but non-doll toys (including non-human figurines) were taxed at 6.8 percent.